 The Civil Rights Act of 1964

 The Civil Rights Act of 1964 was a landmark piece of federal legislation that outlawed major forms of discrimination against minorities and women.
-Join Active Minds as we examine the act 50 years later and evaluate its impact on civil rights in the United States.
+Join Active Minds as we examine the act over 50 years later and evaluate its impact on civil rights in the United States.

 Key Lecture Points